dianneadelgado/ai-powered-purchase-order-processing-platform/README.md

 ## Author

-Hu
+Dianne Delgado

-Engineer focused on building AI-powered business automation systems that streamline operations and reduce manual work.
+An engineer focused on building AI-powered business automation systems that streamline operations and reduce manual work.

 ---